Wednesday July 20th, 2022, 0620-2100

 We got in at 5:15 pm, only 15 minutes too late for the mercantile’s open hours.
 There wasn’t really much else to the town, as far as I could tell.
 The once famous saloon, the Dirty Shame, was permanently closed.
 But the adjacent tavern was open and had wifi (no cell service anywhere around the area).
 I ordered a chicken sandwich and beer, then ran outside to take a dip in the river from the convenient boat ramp.
 I cleaned up some more in the bathroom, finishing just as my order came out.
 Laundry, shower and dinner in about 30 minutes…Perfect!

 We lingered far too long as usual, trying to take care of business on our phones.
 There’s never enough time in the day, especially when there’s power and wifi.
 Eventually the reality of needing to get back to the road and set up camp kicked in.
 It was late …more so than I even realized because I still hadn’t advanced my watch or phone an hour to adjust for Montana (Mountain Standard) time.
 It sucked to be loosing an hour, especially on this day.
 We looked up and down the road, not seeing a single vehicle anywhere.
 This could be awhile.
 Maybe we’d have to crash in town?
-Wolverine worked up some bravery to ask a group of people if anyone was driving north this night.
-As luck would have it, a nice couple, Daniel and Cedar, were resupplying at the merc and driving home right past where we needed to go.
+Wolverine worked up some bravery (she’s good at this) to ask a group of people if anyone was driving north this night.
+As luck would have it, a nice couple, Dan and Cedar, were resupplying at the merc and driving home right past where we needed to go.
 We loaded all their boxes into their truck bed for them, a fair trade for the ride.
 Then we loaded ourselves and were off.